 You used all the latest techniques to generate creative ideas.
-You planned each stage of the campaign to bring these ideas to life.
+Then, you planned each stage of the campaign to bring these ideas to life.
 You successfully managed your cross-platform communication, and saw your campaign rolled out across multiple cities, countries, or maybe even continents.

 But how effective was your campaign?
-What tools did you use to measure such effectiveness, and how did you choose the most relevant measurement for your strategy?
-These are the questions that so often get forgotten in the excitement of managing a marketing campaign, and yet are vital if you are going to measure not only the effectiveness of your campaign, but also build upon these insights for your next venture.
+What tools did you use to measure such effectiveness?
+How did you choose the most relevant measurement for your strategy?
+These are the questions that so often get forgotten in the excitement of managing a marketing campaign.
+Yet. they’re vital to measure not only the effectiveness of your campaign.
+You also need these answers to gain insights for your next venture.

-Here are three ways you can make your marketing more effective:
+Here are three ways you can increase your marketing effectiveness:

 Use social listening to increase content effectiveness

-Back in 2016 we wrote about the importance of social listening to marketers looking to better understand the thoughts and interests of their customers, by generating data from the social media content they put out into the online sphere.
-The Drum recently pointed to the example of Mother Dairy, an Indian ice cream brand which was able to utilise social listening to create real-time campaigns built to target customer interests in a given moment.
+Back in 2016, we wrote about the importance of social listening.
+It helped marketers looking to better understand the thoughts and interests of their customers.
+We talked about the value of generating data from the social media content put out into the online sphere.
+The Drum recently pointed to the example of Mother Dairy, an Indian ice cream brand.
+They were able to utilise social listening to create real-time campaigns built to target customer interests in a given moment.

-By analysing moments their consumers were interested in talking about or reading, the brand was able to generate appropriate content from ‘international shows, movie releases to memes and internet sensations,’ which were all carried out with ‘limited but precise’ spending.
+By analysing moments their consumers were interested in talking about or reading, the brand was able to generate appropriate content from ‘international shows, movie releases to memes and internet sensations. ’ These were all carried out with ‘limited but precise’ spending.
 With ‘new-age content’ seen as ‘not only giving traction but also becoming a new means of initiating conversations between the brand and its consumers,’ brands like these are forging new ways to increase content effectiveness.